Abstraction and essential complexity

 Although abstraction is a really powerful tool, it also has its limitation.

-In the paper “No Silver Bullet“, it defines the software complexity into 2 parts.
+In the paper “No Silver Bullet“, defines the software complexity in 2 parts.
 Essential complexity and accidental complexity.

 Problem of abstraction